-- filepath (str / os.PathLike) Relative/Absolute path to an image file. - kwargs (None / int) Same keyword arguments as the class constructor.
+- filepath (str / os.PathLike) Relative/Absolute path to an image file. - kwargs (None | int | Tuple[float, float]) Same keyword arguments as the class constructor.

 A new instance.

 - TypeError filepath is of an inappropriate type. - FileNotFoundError The given path does not exist. - IsADirectoryError Propagated from from PIL.Image.open(). - PIL.UnidentifiedImageError Propagated from from PIL.Image.open().